What labours must we endure to get there?

 What regrets rush upon us from ahead?

-What flesh do we willingly mortify?
+What flesh will we willingly mortify?

-What pleasures did we dull by repetition?
+What pleasures do we dull by repetition?

 What hate have we written into our fate?